hadiagha/helprl-paper/README.md

 promptly during emergencies.
 Although its significance is widely recognized, existing studies tend to focus primarily on pre-disaster planning, leaving notable gaps in addressing the complex, dynamic, and unpredictable challenges of real-time disaster response.
-This paper introduces a new framework called HELP-RL (Humanitarian Emergency Logistics Planning with Reinforcement Learning) to address these challenges, which are grouped into three main categories: heterogynous fleet types, diverse demand types, and stochastic travel times.
-Together, these reflect the real-world complexities of disaster response logistics, all of which require real-time management.
-The HELP-RL framework incorporates a unique hierarchical decoder to manage the intricate action space, paired with an efficiently designed attention-based policy optimizer using the REINFORCE algorithm.
-This fully integrated model is built to adapt dynamically to changing disaster conditions, providing reliable and real-time solutions.
-To assess its performance, we tested the framework using both synthetic and real-world data from wildfire response logistics, drawing on actual data to replicate realistic scenarios.
-The findings show that HELP-RL produces adaptable and optimal policies that effectively handle rapid changes, surpassing other reinforcement learning approaches in terms of both efficiency and practical applicability.
+This paper introduces a new framework called HELP-RL (Humanitarian Emergency Logistics Planning with Reinforcement Climate-induced disasters are increasingly affecting human mobility patterns and creating complex challenges for emergency response logistics.
+This paper introduces HELP-RL (Humanitarian Emergency Logistics Planning with Reinforcement Learning), a novel framework that addresses the critical intersection of climate-induced disasters, human mobility, and environmental adaptation through real-time policy optimization.
+The framework specifically addresses three key challenges in climate disaster response: heterogeneous fleet management for diverse mobility needs, dynamic demand patterns reflecting displaced populations, and stochastic travel times due to climate-affected infrastructure.
+HELP-RL incorporates a unique hierarchical decoder to manage complex action spaces and an attention-based policy optimizer using the REINFORCE algorithm, enabling adaptive decision- making in rapidly changing disaster environments.
+We evaluate the framework using both synthetic data and real-world wildfire response scenarios, demonstrating its effectiveness in handling climate-induced mobility disruptions.
+The results show that HELP-
+RL achieves 23-67% improvement in reward scores compared to state-of-the-art reinforcement learning baselines, with inference times of 0.14-0.58 seconds across different problem scales (20-50 help centers).
+The framework demonstrates superior performance in handling climate-induced mobility disruptions, with 15-45% better delivery completion rates and 30-60% reduced average delays for critical demands compared to traditional approaches.